There are approximately 300 insecticides available in the US for treating bed bug infestations. These are the main chemical classes:

 Spray carefully the targeted areas (this includes furniture, mattresses, wardrobes, carpets etc.) with a low-pressure pump and a special insecticide against bed bugs.

 What to do after applying the treatment:

-The above operations are very important and are mandatory because they remove the bed bugs eggs that can hatch a new population.
+Performing these operations is very important because they remove bed bug eggs that can hatch into new populations.

-It is important to note that no insecticide can get rid of these eggs!
+❗ It is important to note that no insecticide can kill these eggs!